jtb324/DRIVE_beta_rc1/README.md

 ## Current Development

 #TODO: Need to figure out how to make the multiVariantAnalysis run faster but trying to incorporate is in versus the nested for loops that use enumerate.
-#TODO: Need to incorporate a function in the CLI to search through Pedigrees.
+#TODO: Need to determine a way to identify if there are multiple individuals in the same pedigree who carry the same variants.

 ## Files in the Directory